Money transfers are a crucial source of financial funding for households in South Africa.

 Also, the exchange control regulations issued by the South African Reserve Bank (SARB) regulates the remittance process and how much money should be transferred.

-This has made money transfer to South Africa a daunting experience, keeping in mind that the transfer can take for as long as 7 days or more.
+This has made a money transfer abroad to South Africa a daunting experience, keeping in mind that the transfer can take for as long as 7 days or more.

 This article highlights everything that you should know about sending money to South Africa with a recommendation to the ideal transfer methods.